tayxuenye/NutriFit/README.md

 - **Progress Tracking**: Log your daily progress and view summaries
 - **Meal Instructions**: View detailed cooking instructions for each meal
 - **Workout Details**: See detailed exercise information including sets, reps, and rest periods
+- **Natural Language Interface**: Describe what you want and let the AI create it for you

 ## 📖 API Usage (For Developers)